 British MoD purchases around 30 Fuel & Water Tankers to be deployed in support of Operation Desert Storm in the first Gulf War.

-The vehicle was first built as a flatbed trailer fitted with hydraulic loading ramps and transporting two Scorpion Tanks over various terrains.
+The vehicle was first built as a flatbed trailer fitted with hydraulic loading ramps for transporting two Scorpion Tanks over various terrains.

 1990: AWD/Bedford Military tankers developed by DJB based on original Bedford truck deployed in the Gulf War – the first 8x6 Multidrive vehicles produced.